 Students need to notify the Instructor of anticipated absences they wish to be considered excused prior to missing class when possible.
 For both anticipated and unanticipated absences – if the student wishes the absence to be considered as excused, proper and appropriate documentation verifying the legitimacy of the absence must be presented to the Instructor within one week of the student’s return to class in order to be considered.
 If appropriate and proper documentation is not submitted within one week of the student’s return, the absences will be considered unexcused and the policy for unexcused absences will apply (see below for department policy concerning unexcused absences):

 S.R.
-126.96.36.199 defines the following as acceptable reasons for excused absences: (a) serious illness (medical documentation may be required, see below), (b) illness or death of family member (documentation may be required), (c) University-related trips (see below), (d) major religious holidays (see below), and (e) other circumstances found to fit “reasonable cause for nonattendance” by the Instructor.
+18.104.22.168 defines the following as acceptable reasons for excused absences: (a) serious illness (medical documentation may be required, see below), (b) illness or death of family member (documentation may be required), (c) University-related trips (see below), (d) major religious holidays (see below), (e) interviews for graduate/professional school or full-time employment post-graduation,* and (f) other circumstances found to fit “reasonable cause for nonattendance” by the Instructor.

 If you anticipate an absence that falls under “other circumstances” please check with the Instructor PRIOR to the absence and she or he will make the determination whether the absence is to be excused or not excused as per University policy (see below).
 University-related trips include those for members of student organizations sponsored by an educational unit, trips for University classes, and trips for participation in intercollegiate athletic events, including club sports registered with the university as well as varsity sports.
 For University trips, when possible, the student must notify the Instructor of Record prior to the occurrence of such absences, but in no case shall such notification occur more than one week after the student’s return to class or the absence will be deemed unexcused and the Department’s policy on unexcused absences will apply (see below).
 Instructors may request formal notification from appropriate university personnel to document the student’s participation in such trips.
 The Department of Communication has determined that job interviews are not an “excused” and reasonable cause for nonattendance.
 Rather, students who may need to interview for employment opportunities shall use their “freebie” absences for such a purpose (see below).